 - Overall satisfaction

 It is important to do this because the information you are looking for will act as a guide to help you build survey questions and answer options that are clear, simple, and effortless.
 In that regard, the more effortless the survey experience, the more likely you are to get complete responses.

-In the following paragraphs we will explore what is one of the best ways to boost the survey experience with visual elements, pre-selected image answer options.
+In the following paragraphs, we will explore what is one of the best ways to boost the survey experience with visual elements, and pre-selected image answer options.